Do I need to zero my rifle in meters or yards?

 Share

-I get asked this question semi-regularly – which then often leads to a discussion about MOA vs MILS – as there is still a persevering idea that MOA only works with Yards and Inches and MIL only with metric measurements.
+I get asked this question semi-regularly, which often leads to a discussion about MOA vs MILS, as there is still a persistent idea that MOA only works with Yards and Inches and MIL only with metric measurements.

-The whole, MOA vs MIL is a different debate again – and relevant only if you intend to dial your scope in the field.
-If you are planning on ‘setting and forgetting’ your rifle scope – like I pick 99% or hunters do – then it really is irrelevant.
+The whole MOA vs MIL debate is a different one again – and it is relevant only if you intend to dial your scope in the field.
+If you plan on ‘setting and forgetting’ your rifle scope – like I pick 99% or hunters do – then it is irrelevant.

 I am hunting up close.
-I don’t plan on dialing.
+I don’t plan on dialling.

 Ok.
 So this is going to be quick.